giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 > **H<sub> 1 </sub>: The prevalence of Tweets suspecting the United States behind the sabotage will be relatively high.**

 Secondly, hypothesis number two is derived from the overall suspicion of Russia being behind the attack which has been quite prevalent in the journalistic discourse in many Western and European countries.
 This is mostly due to Russia's weaponisation of energy which culminated in the sabotage and often referred to Russia's .
 See for example: [CNN](https://edition.cnn.com/2022/09/28/politics/nord-stream-pipeline-leak-russian-navy-ships/index.html), [Politico](https://www.politico.eu/article/russia-nord-stream-pipeline-could-be-behind-nord-stream-leaks-says-former-german-intel-chief/)'s reporting on Gerhard Schindler's declarations, or [The Times](https://www.thetimes.co.uk/article/who-attacked-nord-stream-pipeline-russia-uk-west-ukraine-war-wv99ds7tx)'s summary of the different allegations.
-Nevertheless, no formal accuses have been put forward and the [Washington Post](https://www.washingtonpost.com/national-security/2022/12/21/russia-nord-stream-explosions/) reported that, as of December, no concluding evidence were found to support this claim.
+Nevertheless, no formal allegations have been put forward and the [Washington Post](https://www.washingtonpost.com/national-security/2022/12/21/russia-nord-stream-explosions/) reported that, as of December, no concluding evidence were found to support this claim.
 Still, our second hypothesis is:

 > **H<sub> 2 </sub>: The prevalence of Tweets suspecting Russia behind the sabotage will be relatively high.**